 - Public Radio International

 - American Public Media

-NPR’s broadcasting reach remained stable between 2016 and 2017 in terms of both the number of member stations (stations either owned or operated by member organizations) and the number of stations airing any NPR programming (which includes member stations).
-The number of member organizations — flagship educational and community organizations that operate at least one station — stood at 260, down four from the previous year.
+NPR’s broadcasting reach remained stable between 2017 and 2018 in terms of both the number of member stations (stations either owned or operated by member organizations) and the number of stations airing any NPR programming (which includes member stations).
+The number of member organizations – flagship educational and community organizations that operate at least one station – stood at 263, on par with the previous year.

 Broadcasting reach of NPR